mtreece/r3/doc/HACKING.md

-If you have changes that you want to contribute that are significantly large, you should consider reaching out first before implementing them, just to ensure the changes fit nicely in the (semi-non-existent) short and long-term roadmap plans.
+If you have changes that you want to contribute that are significantly large, you should consider reaching out first before implementing them, just to ensure the changes fit nicely in the short and long-term roadmap plans.